johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This keyword enables a few additional restrictions to what the typesystem already is checking in terms of actor isolation (more details below), and liberates those actors from their local affinity, allowing them to exist across process and network boundaries, fully embracing the message-passing nature of actors.

-Instead of implementing time and time again logic around serializing, sending over the network, receiving, and then serializing the same payloads as many of us do today, distributed actors allow us to encapsulate all of the serialization and message passing logic in a transport and regain our focus on the focus on logic.
+Instead of implementing time and time again logic around serializing, sending over the network, receiving, and then serializing the same payloads as many of us do today, distributed actors allow us to encapsulate all of the serialization and message passing logic in a transport and regain our focus on the function logic.

 You could imagine a `Player` actor (such as in the [SwiftShot](https://developer.apple.com/documentation/arkit/swiftshot_creating_a_game_for_augmented_reality) sample app from WWDC18), to be expressed as a distributed actor.
 Instead of having the code related to serializing, deserializing, and sending actions a player performs throughout tens of classes, we can capture the logic where it belongs, as part of the player distributed actor: